hemishagawade/The-Cakelair/README.md

-# The-Cakelair
+# The Cakelair

 # Introduction
 Django Project(E-commerce Web Application)

 Welcome to The Cakelair, an online cake shop where you can explore and purchase delicious cakes for various occasions.
-This README provides an overview of the project structure, functionalities, and technologies used.
+Here is an overview of the project structure, functionalities, and technologies used.

 # Technologies Used
 HTML